 nationally advertised product (that didn't compare very well).
 It

-turned out that was his priority that people ask for a product.
+turned out that his priority was that people ask for a product.
 I

 developed in my head the concept that people really see products as